 First, to protect the entire piece, I used exterior latex paint with built-in primer and a protective glossy coat.

 The ladder was painted a few years ago and this really helps protect the wood.
-I just have to touch up the horizontal surfaces once a year, wherever rain and snow might sit, as it does cause gradual wear.
+I just have to touch up the horizontal surfaces once a year, wherever rain and snow might sit.

 Despite the paint, the feet were showing signs of wear from exposure to dampness.